Almost every puppy owner shares the problem of puppy biting. It leaves you with a lot of problems, like:

 - Chew and bite to learn.

-- Mouth and bite you to get your attention, and it works.
+- Mouth and bite you to get your attention (and it works!)

 - Nip and bite when they feel excited.

-It all starts with the beginning, exactly like everything else.
 As puppies grow up, they normally mature together with their siblings.
 After the first weeks of their lives, they start exploring their surroundings, and this includes the other puppies.
 They investigate everything using their mouths and noses – and most of their clumsy little bodies, as well.

 When a pup is with their siblings, they explore and play at the same time, using their entire body, including their mouth.
 The last time I had a litter, I kept two puppies and watched how their playing evolved.
 At the age of 18 months, they normally play with their mouth open.
 They seldom bite at each other and if they do, it’s a kind and gentle nip.